 La Antigua Clasico Blanco

 WHAT MAKES THIS WINE UNIQUE?
 Sierra de la Demanda is a unique location with north facing vineyards located in Rioja Alta.
 Estate bottled.
 A wine of place.
-Old vines from vineyards planted since 1965
+Old vines planted since 1965.

 RATING HISTORY: 2014 91VM; 2013 92JS